 In Kansas, if you want to set yourself up for success as a hair designer, you should purse cosmetology licensure.
 This is the closest license to the skills you will offer clients.
 Also, these programs include awesome skill-building in makeup and nails too!
 If you earn your license, after completing a 1,500-hour program, you will need to renew on time to remain in good standing with the state.
 Kansas requires cosmetology license holders to renew every other year, with a deadline on the last day of the month you were licensed.
 The fee is $45 due with your application.

-Hair dressers, hair stylists, and cosmetologists in Kansas earned an average wage of $20,800 in 2013, the last year for which such statistics were reported, according to analyses by O*Net.
+Hair dressers, hair stylists, and cosmetologists in Kansas earned an average wage of $20,700 in 2019, the last year for which such statistics were reported, according to analyses by O*Net.
 As you gain experience and develop a reputation, along with developing a returning client base, your income potential grows along with you.
 Specialists in the field may earn higher incomes if they focus on elaborate, hard-to-do hair designs, or designs for special situations such as bridal parties, fashion and photo shoots.
-The field of hair dressing, hair styling and cosmetology is expected to grow between 8% and 15% between 2012 and 2022, making this a career option with a good outlook for new graduates.
+The field of hair dressing, hair styling and cosmetology is expected to grow 9% between 2018 and 2028, making this a career option with a good outlook for new graduates.